heristop/ffmpeg-video-composer/README.md

 # FFmpeg Template Assembly

-`ffmpeg-template-assembly` is a powerful tool designed to streamline the process of video compilation using FFmpeg.
+`ffmpeg-template-assembly` is a tool designed to streamline the process of video compilation using FFmpeg.
 It allows for dynamic template generation and video rendering, making it an ideal solution for creating personalized videos programmatically.

 ## Description